abinashpun/abinashpun.github.io/_datascience/2023-05-MYSQL_Notes.md

 ---
 title: "SQL Basics"
-excerpt: "Short description for basics of MYSQL"
+excerpt: "Notes on for basics of MYSQL"
 collection: datascience
 ---